tuck1s/sparkyRecipValidate/README.md

 ## Example output

-The program can act as a Unix-style "filter" so you can pipe / redirect input and output; alternatively you can use the `'-i` and '-o` options to specify input and output files.
+The program can act as a Unix-style "filter" so you can pipe / redirect input and output; alternatively you can use the `-i` and `-o` options to specify input and output files.

 An example input file is included in the project.
 Progress reporting is sent to stderr, so it doesn't interfere with stdout.
 Here is a filter example, then displaying the output file.